shp5238/accretionDiskVisualization/Notebooks/nb.md

 # Notebooks
-This contains various google colab notebooks that are used for the purposes of $
+This contains various google colab notebooks that are used for the purposes of disipation profile data visualization of stellar mass black holes.

 ## TimeAvgDiss.ipynb
 This notebook will contain code relevant for data visualization of stellar mass black holes, specifically plotting time averaged dissipation profiles.